JohanDegraeve/xdripswift/fastlane/testflight.md

 ## Generate App Store Connect API Key

-This step is common for all GitHub Browser Builds; do this step only once.
+This step is common for all GitHub Browser Builds.
+Do this step only once.
 You will be saving 4 Secrets from your Apple Account in this step.

 1. Sign in to the [Apple developer portal page](https://developer.apple.com/account/resources/certificates/list).
 1. Copy the Team ID from the upper right of the screen.
 Record this as your `TEAMID`.
 1. Go to the [App Store Connect](https://appstoreconnect.apple.com/access/api) interface, click the "Keys" tab, and create a new key with "Admin" access.
 Give it the name: "FastLane API Key".
-1. Record the issuer id; this will be used for `FASTLANE_ISSUER_ID`.
+1. Record the issuer id.
+This will be used for `FASTLANE_ISSUER_ID`.
-1. Record the key id; this will be used for `FASTLANE_KEY_ID`.
+1. Record the key id.
+This will be used for `FASTLANE_KEY_ID`.
 1. Download the API key itself, and open it in a text editor.
 The contents of this file will be used for `FASTLANE_KEY`.
 Copy the full text, including the "-----BEGIN PRIVATE KEY-----" and "-----END PRIVATE KEY-----" lines.

 ## Create GitHub Personal Access Token

 If you have previously built another app using the "browser build" method, you use the same personal access token (`GH_PAT`), so skip this step.
 If you use a free GitHub organization to build, you still use the same personal access token.
 This is created using your personal GitHub username.

-Log into your GitHub account to create a personal access token; this is one of two GitHub secrets needed for your build.
+Log into your GitHub account to create a personal access token.
+This is one of two GitHub secrets needed for your build.

 1. Create a [new personal access token](https://github.com/settings/tokens/new):
     * Enter a name for your token, use "FastLane Access Token".